Free to file federal and state tax returns, but might not be the best choice for complicated tax situations.

 Receive refunds fast

-One of the better perks of Chime’s tax filing service is receiving your tax refund (if you’re owed one) up to six days early if you direct deposit into your Chime account.
+One of the better perks of Chime’s tax filing service is receiving your tax refund (if you’re owed one) up to five days early if you direct deposit into your Chime account.
 But if you direct deposit it somewhere else, you won’t get that early delivery.
 However, Chime does not require you to deposit your refund into your Chime account to qualify for the free filing.

 Filing through the Chime app is also designed to be fast.
 The fintech states that most finish filing their taxes seven times faster on average, based on a comparison for IRS filers from 2023 non-business taxpayers.